'No one took my podcast recommendations seriously,' yuppie bemoans - The Beaverton

 “It’s so refreshing to have my worldview echoed back to me is so many creative ways.
 I came for the X-File facts, and stayed for the grounding existential affirmation that my beliefs are the right beliefs,” he claims.

 Griff, who works as a tech consultant for Squarespace, is excited to launch his own podcast which exists solely to promote other podcasts he deems worth listening to.
-He hopes that by podcasting his recommendations, they won’t fall on deaf ears.
+He hopes that by podcasting his recommendations, they won’t on deaf ears.

 “Hey, you like Freakonomics right?”
 Griff shouted loudly.
 “Well just imagine Freakonomics where instead it’s this woman who asks the person she just slept with if they believe in God!
 That’s the sort of underground ‘medium is the message’ shit I’m talking about!
 All you need is one hit to hook you!”